Our People

 Tom Manners

-PGCE Tutor, Subject pedagogy lead for Maths
+PGCE Tutor, Subject Pedagogy Lead for Mathematics

 Tom Manners

-PGCE Tutor, Subject pedagogy lead for Maths
+PGCE Tutor, Subject Pedagogy Lead for Mathematics

 I have a real passion for discussing mathematics pedagogy with teachers and enjoy sharing that as often as possible.
 I am the Subject Pedagogy Lead for Mathematics within the ATNTS, which means I work closely with other PGCE tutors to ensure you get the support you need whilst you train, in addition to helping you develop ideas on how to be the best maths teacher possible.